What is Open Carpal Tunnel Release?

-Carpal Tunnel Syndrome is a painful condition which limits mobility in the hand and arm.
+Carpal Tunnel Syndrome is a painful condition that limits mobility in the hand and arm.
 The condition is brought on when the median nerve in the hand is compressed by a narrowed Carpal Tunnel.

-The Median nerve runs from the forearm to the fingertips, it facilitates most of the function in the arm.
-If the nerve is compressed it cannot perform its natural function which causes pain, fatigue, muscle cramps, and a loss of strength and coordination among other problems.
+The Median nerve runs from the forearm to the fingertips; it facilitates most of the function in the arm.
+If the nerve is compressed, it cannot perform its natural function, which causes pain, fatigue, muscle cramps, and a loss of strength and coordination, among other problems.

-Carpal Tunnel Syndrome can damage the mobility of the whole arm, it should be treated as soon as its diagnosed.
+Carpal Tunnel Syndrome can damage the mobility of the whole arm; it should be treated as soon as its diagnosed.
 If it is diagnosed at an early stage, it can be treated through non-invasive methods.
-However, if the condition has progressed to a critical stage than a surgical option is more suitable.
+However, if the condition has progressed to a critical stage, than a surgical option is more suitable.

 Who Needs Open Carpal Tunnel Release?